1. What is a Welsh Cake?

-Finally!
-I found a space to call home.
-Stay tuned for more details and join us soon for a grand opening to celebrate all of my customers.
-You can find The Welsh Baker at Farmers Markets around South Western Ontario, Canada as well as pop up markets, wine tours, catered events and more.
+Currently, we do not operate a brick and mortar storefront.
+This is a something we aspire to but for now you can find The Welsh Baker at Farmers Markets around South Western Ontario, Canada as well as pop up markets, wine tours, catered events and more.
 Keep checking the webpage for updates on venues.
 With your continued love and support we hope to have a Welsh Baker Cafe in the near future.

 3. Is the Welsh Baker actually Welsh?

 I am proudly Welsh Canadian.
 My parents emigrated here the year before I was born.
-I use the recipe my mother handed down and still use the cookstone that made the voyage across the ocean.
+I use the recipe my mother handed down and still use the bakestone that made the voyage across the ocean.
 I can do a stellar Welsh accent though.
-Come over by 'ere and I will be happy to show you.
+Come over by 'yer and I will be happy to show you.

 4. Are Welsh Cakes baked?

 No. Welsh cakes are rolled out, cut and cooked on a cookstone, cast iron pan or flat top griddle for about 3-4 minutes per side.